The Gannon vs. State of Kansas

 the three year plan could even complete implementation, the State cut

-school funding by over $511 million, resulting in the Gannon case
+school funding by over $511 million per year, resulting in the Gannon case

 before a three judge panel in Topeka.
 The case was tried by Alan Rupe,

 John Robb and Jessica Skladzien.